SENATE BILL 11

 - Increases the annual tax credit for homeschooling students from $250 to $2,000 without making any requirements about the education provided for that student

-- The $2,000 homeschool tax credit may be used for educational expenses such as books, supplies, software, subscriptions, and other materials that are used directly for home instruction.
+- The $2,000 homeschool tax credit may be used for educational expenses such as books, supplies, software, subscriptions, and other materials that are used directly for home instruction

 - Vouchers do not replace the current Autism Scholarship or the Jon Peterson Special Needs programs